-In the absence of normal services, please see our eleventh “virtual update” as we spend this Sunday at home.
-This week’s update includes a new audio sermon as well a video service from guest preacher, David Harding from Maesycwmmer.
+In the absence of normal services, please see our twentieth “virtual update” as we spend this Sunday at home.
+This week’s update includes a new audio sermon and suggested hymn.

 This picture illustrates the sad reality that we all must face someday; however, there is a glimmer of light even in a graveyard, for those who believe in the Gospel.
 In fact the light of the Gospel that once burned bright all across Wales is still changing people’s lives today, giving them hope beyond the grave and life worth living.